Cremorne (Vic.)

 Cremorne lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 As of February 2026, the estimated population of the suburb of Cremorne (Vic.) is around 2,615.
-This reflects an increase of 457 people since the 2021 Census, which reported a population of 2,158.
-The change was inferred from AreaSearch's estimation of the resident population at 2,592 following examination of the latest ERP data release by the ABS in June 2024 and an additional 95 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,845 persons per square kilometer, placing Cremorne in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 21.2% growth since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a significant growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+This figure represents a growth of 457 people since the 2021 Census, which reported a population of 2,158.
+The current resident population estimate of 2,592, as calculated by AreaSearch following examination of ABS's latest ERP data release in June 2024, along with an additional 95 validated new addresses since the Census date, indicates this growth.
+This results in a population density ratio of 3,845 persons per square kilometer, placing Cremorne in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth rate of 21.2% since the 2021 census exceeds both the national average (9.9%) and the state average, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving Cremorne's population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increases are forecasted for the top quartile of statistical areas across the nation, with Cremorne expected to grow by 784 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and utilises VIC State Government's Regional/LGA projections released in 2023 for areas not covered by the former data, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on these projections, a significant population increase in the top quartile of statistical areas is forecasted nationally, with Cremorne expected to grow by 890 persons to 2041, reflecting an overall increase of 33.1% over the 17-year period.

 Frequently Asked Questions - Population